JSv4/OpenContracts/docs/frontend/read_only_mode_inventory.md

 ## UnifiedContentFeed Read-Only Implementation (COMPLETED)

-The UnifiedContentFeed component's read-only implementation has been completed.
-All required changes have been applied across its component tree.
+The UnifiedContentFeed component's feed was also made read-only.

 ### Implementation Summary